gbif/ssg-gb25/content/05_travel-accommodation/en.md

 ## Hotels

 The local organizers recommend one of the listed hotels for accommodation.
 For a limited time a number of rooms in each have been pre-booked for delegates.
 Please make your reservation in advance directly with the conference hotels by using the specific reservation codes.
+Booking for each of the listed accommodation options is to be completed via email or by calling those hotels directly.
 Contact details for each of the hotels have been provided for.